Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation: Experiments

+Figure~\ref{fig:Figure8} shows our reconstructions of different sampling densities from 3D sketch of $999$ points to dense sampling with $5$ million points.
+Our method exhibits high performance for these examples.
+In Figure~\ref{fig:Figure9}, we show qualitative comparisons on a variety of inputs involving extremely sparse samplings, complex topology, multiple connected components, outliers, and noise.
+It can be seen that our method effectively manages these situations and achieves well-rounded performance among all methods.
+In Figure~\ref{fig:Figure_real}, we show our reconstructions of several real scanned point clouds provided by~\cite{2022Survey}.
+Our method produces consistently oriented normals and therefore generates detailed reconstruction when the scanned point cloud is accurate.
+Even when the scanned point cloud is noisy with missing regions, our method can still achieve a decent performance.

-\subsection{Running Time}
+\subsection{Running time}

-Table~\ref{table2} exhibits the running time of our approach in a laptop with Intel(R) Core(TM) i5-8300H CPU @ 2.3GHz and total of $24$GB memory in two memory slots.
-The running time includes all processes: IOs, orientations, reconstructions, representative point samplings, etc. We show the tree node count (during optimization), point number, representative point number, and running time of several examples.
-If the point number is equal to the representative point number, then we have conducted per-point optimization in this shape.
-For the \textit{buddha} model with $5$ million points, we sample $100$K points for the reference set.
-The time for orienting representative points is $313$s, and the time for other processes (all IOs, orient remaining points by the representative set) is $383$s, for a total of $696$s.
+Table~\ref{table2} exhibits the running time of our approach in a laptop with AMD Ryzen 5 5600H CPU @ 3.3GHz and total of $24$GB memory in two memory slots.
+The running time includes all processes: IOs, orientations, reconstructions, representative point samplings, etc. We show the tree node count (during optimization), point number, representative set point number, and running time of several examples.
+If the representative set point number is ``-'' in the table, then we have conducted per-point optimization (no representative set is used) in this shape.
+For the \textit{buddha} model with $5$ million points, we sample $100$K points for the representative set.
+The time for orienting representative points is $214$s, and the time for other processes (all IOs, orienting the dense point cloud by the representative set) is $242$s, for a total of $456$s.
 For other examples, most time is spent on optimization.